Last updated on : 10 Nov, 2025

 Here are some important precautions to take when consuming guava for diabetes:

 Guava is a low-GI fruit rich in fibre, antioxidants, and essential nutrients, making it a valuable food choice for individuals managing diabetes.
+While the whole fruit offers fibre benefits, many of the most potent blood sugar-regulating effects are attributed to guava leaf extract.
 From improving insulin sensitivity to aiding weight control, guava offers a natural way to support blood sugar regulation.

 However, moderation is key.
-Always monitor your blood sugar response and consult your doctor before adding guava (or guava leaf tea) to your diabetes meal plan.
+Always monitor your blood sugar response and consult your doctor or a certified dietitian before adding guava (or guava leaf tea) to your diabetes meal plan.

 Expert Quote:

-“Guava and its leaf extract can support healthy blood sugar levels due to their fibre and antioxidant content.
-But people with diabetes need to monitor their response and consume it in moderation.”
+“Guava fruit and its leaf extract are promising additions that may support healthy blood sugar levels due to their fibre and antioxidant content.
+But people with diabetes need to remember that the fruit still contains carbohydrates, and should monitor their blood glucose response and consume it in moderation.”

-Guava is an excellent fruit choice for persons with diabetes due to its low glycaemic index, high fibre content, and antioxidant properties that help regulate blood sugar.
+Guava is an excellent fruit choice for persons with diabetes due to its low glycaemic index, high fibre content, and antioxidant properties.
+Other suitable low-GI fruits include berries, cherries, and apples.

-Guava is relatively low in sugar, containing only 8.92 grams per 100 grams, which is less than many other fruits.
+Guava is relatively low in natural sugar, containing approximately 8.9 grams per 100 grams [7], which is less than many other commonly consumed fruits.

-Yes, people with diabetes can eat guava in moderation as its low glycaemic index and high fibre content help regulate blood sugar levels.
+Yes, people with diabetes can eat guava in moderation (a small portion per serving) as its low glycaemic index and high fibre content help regulate blood sugar levels.

 Disclaimer